Last Updated on May 27, 2025 by vanessa sequeira

 - SPEL Semiconductor was the only one registered for semiconductor packaging under the PLI scheme.

-These initiatives and partnerships demonstrate that investing in semiconductor company shares is a lucrative option, provided that plans and partnerships are executed well.
+These initiatives and partnerships may increase semiconductor investment opportunities India, provided that plans and partnerships are executed well.

 Things to Consider Before Investing in the Best Semiconductor Stocks in India